If you have (or once had) hepatitis B or C, it does not mean that you should be treated differently from anyone else.

 - want to keep something private (about your health or anything else)

-- are buying, or renting goods or services,
+- are buying, or renting goods, services or accommodation

 - are applying for a job, or getting a promotion at work.

-- try to access health care or treatment.
+- seek health care or treatment.
 Doctors can’t choose who they treat with the new DAA treatments (based on injecting drug use etc.).

 This page last updated 10 Jan 2018